by Martin Maenza

 “Speaking of your partners…” Kestrel began to say.

 “Dude, shut up!”
-Golden Eagle ordered as he swooped in, striking Kestrel with his gauntlet-covered fist.
+Golden Eagle yelled as he swooped in, striking Kestrel with his gauntlet-covered fist.
 “All your rantin’ is giving me, like, a mondo headache!”

 “You’re in way over your head, bird-boy!”
 Kestrel growled.
 Suddenly, the smaller floating rocks began to respond to the villain’s thoughts.
 They swarmed as if they were alive and targeted the two flying heroes.
 Golden Eagle and the Bumblebee had to work very hard to stay out of their threatening paths.
 Kestrel laughed.
 “Now, where is the other little birdie?”

 Dove was having difficulty rising to her feet.
 “C’mon, girl, pull it together,” she ordered herself.
 “You have to try and focus — block out all the distractions.
 You need to help Hawk.”

 “I don’t think you need to worry about Hawk,” a voice growled from above.
 Kestrel leaped down at her, claws slashing.
 Dove barely dodged them.
 “You’re a little slow, Dove.
 Something wrong?
 Maybe the little agent of Order doesn’t like the random nature of the Chaos Realm?”

 The heroine leaped away to another rock, trying to widen the distance between herself and him.
 Kestrel gestured, and the rock he stood upon began to follow her.
 “Ah, but what do I know?
 I’m just some kind of costumed crazy.
 Isn’t that what you called me, Dove?”

 Dove kept moving.
 “How… do you know so much about us, Kestrel?”